merkede/podcast-website/content/projects/NEAS/index.md

 {{< figure src="img/outlier.jpg" caption="Observing cases when the sensor is behaving odd and providing faulty readings" >}}

-### Noise v/s signal
+### Separating noise from signal

 Constant values in the production table signal a connection loss.
 To maintain a continuous time-series view of the data, I identified periods of signal loss in the production table as 'FALSE' or noise and inferred these values.
-The signal was referred to as 'TRUE'.
+The fuel tank level, signal was referred to as 'TRUE'.

 {{< figure src="img/correct.jpg" caption="Constant values in the production table signal a connection loss" >}}

 ### Model

+xgboost is an advanced gradient boosting library that uses decision trees as base learners.
+It works by iteratively adding new trees to the model while minimizing the loss function, which in this case is the mean squared error.
+Typically, it is superior to traditional ensemble techniques in its ability to handle missing values, feature importance selection, and regularization such as L1 and L2 regularization.

+During the hyperparameter tuning process, I found that training the model for 600 iterations produced the optimal performance.

-{{< figure src="img/iter.jpg" caption="Constant values in the production table signal a connection loss" >}}
+{{< figure src="img/iter.jpg" caption="Finding the optimal number of training iterations" >}}

-{{< figure src="img/mae.jpg" caption="Constant values in the production table signal a connection loss" >}}
+In machine learning, it is common to use cross-validation and a hold-out set to evaluate the performance of a model.
+Cross-validation involves partitioning the data into multiple subsets and training the model on each subset, while using the remaining subset for validation.
+This helps to ensure that the model is not overfitting to the training data and is able to generalize well to new, unseen data.

+By comparing the actual fuel tank levels with the predicted on the hold-out set, I can determine how well the model is able to generalize to new data.

-{{< figure src="img/validation.jpg" caption="Constant values in the production table signal a connection loss" >}}
+{{< figure src="img/validation.jpg" caption="The models performance against actuals in predicting fuel tank levels" >}}

+### Delivery

+In delivering ths project, I came to understand the importantance to understand of delivering functional, usable, and testable code that can be easily integrated into existing systems.
+To achieve this, I utilized various R libraries to wrap my code and documentation into a well-structured R package.
+Specifically, I leveraged the devtools library to develop and build the R package, roxygen2 to write documentation, testthat to automate testing, and pkgdown to create a website for the package.

+By using roxygen2, I was able to write detailed documentation for the NEAS ATS team, which simplified their understanding of how to use and integrate the code.
+This approach facilitated the seamless integration of the R package into their existing systems, increasing their efficiency and productivity.
+Overall, this approach to packaging and documenting R code is critical in MLops, as it ensures that code is delivered in a functional, usable, and testable format, making it easy for end-users to adopt and incorporate into their work.

+### Lebrade algorithm

+"NEAS Energy's ATS team utilized this R package in conjunction with their proprietary 'Lebrade algorithm' to trade the power output from their CHP engines in the market."